Logo

 Governments also care about security and privacy in IoT, so there are several laws and regulations related to privacy, security, and consumer rights that you should take into account when you create an IoT system.
 They provide rules, checklists, and recommendations for implementing safe IoT services.

-If your target market is the EU, you should pay attention to the GDPR and the privacy by design concept.
-Though it’s not IoT-specific, privacy by design protects user data and establishes rules by which manufacturers and developers should ensure IoT device security.
-There are also new regulations that target IoT devices, such as the Cyber Resilience Act.
+• If your target market is the EU, you should pay attention to the GDPR and the privacy by design concept.
+Though not IoT-specific, privacy by design protects user data and establishes rules by which manufacturers and developers should ensure IoT device security.

-Various industry-specific and international standards, like ISO/IEC 27001 for information security management and NIST’s Cybersecurity Framework, provide guidelines and best practices for securing IoT devices and networks.
+• Various industry-specific and international standards, such as ISO/IEC 27001 for information security management and the NIST Cybersecurity Framework, provide guidelines and best practices for securing IoT devices and networks.
 However, developing secure IoT systems and keeping them protected from attacks is not an easy task.

 5 most common IoT security challenges